noah44846/waskellc/docs/specification/main.typ

 The project will be divided into 7 weeks, with each week focusing on specific tasks and deliverables.
 The timeline is designed to ensure a structured and organized approach to the project, allowing for the completion of the defined objectives within the allocated time frame.

-The project will follow an iterative development process, with continuous testing and validation (where appropriate) to ensure the quality and correctness of the compiler and language implementation.
+The project will follow an iterative development process, with continuous testing and validation (where appropriate), to ensure the quality and correctness of the compiler and language implementation.

 #heading(level: 2, numbering: none, outlined: false)[Project management tools]